 Hot Pot Etiquette

-Ok, so I said there are no rules when it comes to Hot Pot, but there are a few common etiquette to observe for first-timers.
-Remember, every family’s hot pot traditions are slightly different, so follow their lead, but these tips will keep you out of trouble:
+Ok, so I said there are no rules when it comes to Hot Pot, but there are a few common etiquettes to observe for first-timers.
+Remember, every family’s hot pot traditions are slightly different.
+So follow their lead, but these tips will keep you out of trouble: